 Sensors and payloads will be matched with the ideal unmanned vehicle best suited for the purposes of the researcher.
 Our aircraft were designed and built to carry research equipment for testing and operational checks.
 Some sensor capabilities and purposes are listed below:

-Infrared scanning equipment to determine areas of concentrated or disperse heat or to measure plant health
+Infrared scanning equipment to determine areas of concentrated or dispersed heat, or to measure plant health

 Radio frequency sensing equipment to survey cellular coverage or observe long-range signal degradation